All-In-For-Sport/aifs-site/README.md

 - derived from categories attached to posts
 - seperate index pages for each category generated

+## Featured Posts

+The site homepage will display the 2 most recently publised posts that have an `isFeatured` field set to `true` under the _updates_ heading.

 ## Featured Images

 - add image file to `/public/updates/`